12 questions to ask during a parent-teacher conference

 It's important to ask about your child's emotional health at school.
 For example, is your child generally happy?
 Are there certain times of the day when your child seems stressed out or agitated?

 McDonald says in one case, she suggested to a parent that her child bring a small snack to school because the child seemed to be having trouble every morning after a couple hours of work, and she wondered if it was a low blood sugar issue.
-Once the child had a snack he could grab during that time, he was able to refocus on his work more easily and his overall performance improved dramatically.
+Once the child had a snack he could grab during that time, he was able to refocus on their work more easily and his overall performance improved dramatically.

 Ask about your child’s academic performance